 That is why, of course, the extreme Left will always be made up of very young men and women.
 It has to be so, because only those who are young enough not to have been disillusioned by the inveteracy of evil in this world will be capable of the necessary utopianism about the human race.
 Old men have learned by bitter experience to be cynical about the perfectability of humanity.
 There was some famous correspondence in The Times at the turn of the century.
 The newspaper asked for people's opinion of what was wrong with the world.
 Predictably, there were all kinds of letters, some of which blamed the system, some education and some the government.
-The letter from author G. K. Chesterton was however very short.
+The letter from author G.K.
+Chesterton was however very short.
 It simply said, 'Dear Sir, I am.
-Yours faithfully, G. K. Chesterton.'
+Yours faithfully, G.K.
+Chesterton.'

 That is the truth to which Jesus is trying to point us here, namely, that we are the problem with the world.
 You want to understand what is wrong with the world?
 Look in the mirror!
 I remember a Marxist student once told me with great glee about the marvellous classless society that socialism would one day set up.
 So I asked him, 'Are you sure that when this marvellous classless society appears, you won't spoil it?'
-To give him credit, he admitted that he was not so sure about whether he would or not.
 As Golding demonstrates in his book, Lord of the Flies, evil is not some superficial rash on the surface of the human race, born of our capitalistic economics, or our bourgeois education.
 It is a moral cancer that eats at the heart of every individual member of the human race.
 No matter how young we may be, or how idyllic our environment, evil will out.
 You can call Jesus a reactionary if you will.
 I prefer to call him a realist.
 If this world is going to be changed, he says, it is not radically new politics we need.
 It is radically new people.
 And that is what Jesus is offering: 'The Son can make you free.'